5 Reasons Why Caring for Ferals Actually Matters

 Win-Win for Public Health

-Saves Lives, Saves Cash
+Saving Lives Saves Cash

 When we properly care for our community’s colonies, it is much more cost-effective than euthanasia.